Linking and tagging information

 Credit Card Fraud Prevention | Link visitor ID to hashed credit card numbers to prevent repeated use of faulty credit cards.
 Flag visitors that exceed a certain number of credit cards. |

-There are two ways to link visitor IDs with your own metadata:
+There are three ways to link visitor IDs with your own metadata:

-- On your server: Process visitor ID and metadata on your server and store them in your own database table.
-Secure, durable, and recommended for most security use cases.
+- On your server, in your own database: Process visitor ID and metadata on your server and store them in your own database table.
+This approach is secure, durable, and recommended for most security use cases.

 linkedId